andyGallagher/reversible-audio-buffer-source-node/README.md

 ### Pre-process playback position channel

+> [!NOTE]
-> **Note:** For more information about our approach and why it's still necessary to create an additional channel to accurately track audio playback time, refer to [this thread](https://github.com/WebAudio/web-audio-api/issues/2397).
+> For more information about our approach and why it's still necessary to create an additional channel to accurately track audio playback time, refer to [this thread](https://github.com/WebAudio/web-audio-api/issues/2397).

 A user can supply the reversed audio buffer with an additional playback position channel already supplied.